-Index of All ABA Programs: There are indices of all active ABA-approved summer and exchange programs, arranged by geographic region: Africa & Middle East, Asia & Pacific, Eastern Europe, Latin America, North America, and Western Europe.
+Index of All ABA Programs: Indices of all known active ABA-approved summer and exchange programs, arranged by geographic region:

-Index of All Foreign Law Schools: There are links to the Hieros Gamos indices of the addresses for all the known law school in the world, arranged by geographic region: Africa & Middle East, Asia & Pacific, Europe & Russia, Latin America, and North America.
+Index of All Foreign Law Schools: Links to the HG.org indices of the addresses for all the known law school in the world, arranged by geographic region.

 Decide What Type of Program is Right for You: A law student has three basic options for legal study abroad.
 Which one you choose depends on who you are, where you want to go, how much money you have, and what type of study program you wish to pursue.
 Choose one of these options to go on to step three.

 Formal Study Abroad Programs: The simplest option for legal study abroad is to go through one of the formal programs offered through American sponsor institutions.
 This site contains a comprehensive index of the various programs offered by United States Law Schools for summer legal studies abroad.
 These programs are generally limited to summer session.
-However, there are a few semester and internship programs.
+However, a few semester and internship programs exist.

-American Law School L.L.M. & Exchange Programs: Non-US law students or graduates wishing to study in the United States will need to contact the American Law schools directly to arrange a program of study.
-There is a list of all ABA approved US law schools which may be contacted directly to arrange for individual L.L.M. or exchange programs.
+American Law School LLM & Exchange Programs: Non-U.S. law students or graduates who wish to study in the U.S. need to contact the American law schools directly to arrange a program of study.
+We offer information about all ABA approved U.S. law schools that may be contacted directly to arrange for individual LLM or exchange programs.

 Ad Hoc Study Abroad Program: Creating your own program is a feasible option for the more adventurous student.
-Ad hoc programs are cheaper, offer a wider range of geographic locations and subject matters for study, and have more flexible schedules.
+Ad hoc programs are typically less expensive than formal study abroad programs, offer a wide range of geographic locations and subject matters for study, and have flexible schedules.
 However, the process takes much more individual effort.
 This site takes you step-by-step through the process.

 Program and Comment Submission: This site seeks to be the comprehensive, one-stop site for study abroad in law.
 However, it cannot do so without the help of the entire web community.
-Directors of foreign study abroad programs and American law schools offering foreign L.L.M. degrees are asked to submit their programs, and all are welcome to submit comments and suggestions.
+Directors of foreign legal study abroad programs and American law schools offering foreign LLM degrees are encouraged to contact us:

-Submit Programs: Increase the exposure of your study abroad program by submitting it for additon to the LSAHQ.
-Please take the few minutes necessary to fill out the form, and your program will shortly thereafter be added to one of the hottest legal sites on the Internet.
+Submit Programs: Increase the exposure of your study abroad program by submitting it for addition to the LSAHQ.
+Please take a few minutes to email us your program information (Word format preferred), and your program will shortly thereafter be added to our site, accessible to prospective students everywhere, at no cost.

 Comments & Suggestions: Comments and suggestions for how to improve the site are appreciated.